bennywong3/1340_gp114/README.md

 Size of dining area: 2000 sq. ft. with maximum 3 rows X 5 columns (in rectangular shape)

+Each table is named according to its coordinate, i.e. the table at upper left corner is named R0C0.

+**Assumption**
+It is assumed that customers from the same group leave at the same time.

+For example, if a group of 6 customers entered the deli and occupied a 8-seat table R0C0, It is assumed that when using the "Release a table" function, if there is two groups of customers sharing the same table, they leave at different time and users have to manually use this function twice.

 # Functionalities and features

 **1. Navigation menu**